Published 1st June 2018

 If you have done a TEFL course and have got a bit of experience in the TEFL classroom, you’ve probably been teaching using the Communicative Language Teaching approach.
 If that’s the case, and you’ve been utilizing the Presentation, Practice, and Production lesson planning method, then you might be interested in changing things up a bit in your classroom and giving Teaching Unplugged a go.

 Read more: PPP in the EFL Classroom

 What is Teaching Unplugged?

-Teaching Unplugged basically means teaching without preparation in the traditional sense of the word.
-Instead of spending time preparing before your lesson, you’ll need to think on your feet during the lesson.
-If, like most teachers, you have focused a lot of your training on lesson preparation, this can be difficult to get your head around.
+Basically, Teaching Unplugged means teaching without preparation in the traditional sense of the word.
+Instead of spending time preparing before your lesson, your students are the catalyst for your lessons.
+What happens within the lesson depends entirely on your students.
+Essentially, you need to think on your feet during the lesson.
+If like most teachers, you have focused a lot of your training on lesson preparation, this can be difficult to get your head around.

 How do I incorporate Teaching Unplugged into my lessons?

 It’s all well and good saying you don’t need to prepare anything, but you do need to prepare something – yourself!
 Before each lesson, consider the class and their strengths and weaknesses.
 Think about their level and what language points may come up no matter what the topic.
 Also, take into account what has recently been done in your lessons and so what might work as revision.

 Then, walk into the classroom and start talking.
 It can be on anything and if the students change the topic and talk about something completely unrelated, run with it.
 In these lessons, the topic does not matter.
 There does not need to be a link between all parts of your lesson, though invariably you will find there is.